BlueByteSystemsInc/PDMShell/src/START.md

 ## REMARKS:
 - **Launching SOLIDWORKS**:
-  If the `-wversion` parameter is provided, the command attempts to locate and launch the specified version of SOLIDWORKS.
+  If the `-swversion` parameter is provided, the command attempts to locate and launch the specified version of SOLIDWORKS.
 If the version is not found, an error message will be displayed.

 - **Administration Tool**:
   The `admin` option launches the PDM administration tool.
 Ensure the tool is installed and accessible.